 Furthermore, rest assured that spiritual practices, such as prayer or the use of scripture, will not be explicitly utilized unless you as the client specifically request it.
 Rather, the faith-based counselor often utilizes techniques and approaches common to secular psychotherapy practices, such as cognitive and behavioral techniques, but alongside the recognition of faith and spirituality.
 This is most often referred to as an integrative approach – one in which all aspects of a person are considered.

 What about Inter-Faith Situations?

-To begin, the assessment process will focus on gaining understanding for how the family system wishes the unit to function in regards to their differing faiths.
+To begin, the assessment process will focus on gaining an understanding of how the family system wishes the unit to function in regard to their differing faiths.
 Then, treatment planning will be a mutual process between the family unit and therapist so as to best serve and assist the unique needs of the family system.
 Just as in individual counseling, the therapist’s personal views will not interfere with the specific needs and wishes of the family as a whole.